elunna/nerfhack-changelog/README.md

 * many major demons have been given flight (xnh)
 * disenchanters can appear in the main dungeon
 * disenchanter attacks can also remove erodeproofing from items
-* dragons, nagas, and golems don't balk at approaching as much.
+* dragons, nagas, and golems don't balk at approaching as much
 * dwaves sometimes start with potions of booze (xnh)
 * all elementals resist sickness
 * elf-lords get 9AC, elvenkings get 8AC (K-Mod)